 Traction On Ice

-Its almost certain that you will slip and fall on snow once in a lifetime.
+Its almost certain that you will slip and fall on snow once in your lifetime.
 The seemingly harmless falls can sometimes escalate into serious health problems.
 Indeed, the U.S. Bureau of Labor Statistics 20,000 cases of ice related falls were reported in 2016 all of which required the victims to spend at least a day away from work.
-Approximately 25 percent of all winter snow related falls have been observed to happen in parking lots.
-Nobody is safe from the ice falls and no amount of precaution can help, except crawling on the belly, which certainly beats
+Approximately 25 percent of all winter ice related falls have been observed to happen in parking lots.

 Losing Traction On Ice

-Ice falls are common for the same reason that cars end up in ditches off the road without the driver’s input, loss of traction.
-Maintaining traction on ice is hard for one reason: each molecule on the ice surface forms lesser bonds (2-3) with other molecules than the molecules inside the ice block.
-These loosely bonded molecules act like a thin layer of a super-lubricant.
-Once an unfortunate person like you and me step on ice, the forces of nature seem to reject every effort to keep an upright posture.
-The loosely packed molecules on the surface of the ice ensure that there is very minimal friction between the feet and layer of ice below.
-This property of ice molecules close on the surface of the block explain why it feels like there literally zero traction on ice.
+Ice falls are common for the same reason that cars end up in ditches after sliding off the road, loss of traction.
+Maintaining traction on ice is hard for one reason: each molecule of water on the ice surface forms lesser bonds (2-3) with other molecules than the water molecules inside the ice block.
+These loosely bonded water molecules act like a thin layer of a super-lubricant.
+The loosely packed water molecules on the surface of the ice ensure that there is very minimal friction between the feet and layer of ice below.

 Precautions can be taken against slipping and falling but these physical measures are never enough.
 Some physical precautions include walking slowly, taking small steps, walking with free rather than pocketed hands, and holding onto any form of support if available among other things.
 The challenge is that once you get distracted for a second, the next thing is you gliding freely along the icy surface.
 There are however new and innovative solutions being developed to address the challenge of low traction on ice.
 The most widely used and recommended traction agent in the market is Traction Magic.